 Red Velvet Fudge Variations:

 - Swirl - Melt an additional white chocolate bar and swirl it on top to give this red velvet fudge a beautiful look.
+You can also semi-sweet chocolate chips on top.

 - Layered - Make the fudge multicolored by using dark chocolate for half and white chocolate for the other half.